 When considering a home, be sure to review the property taxes.
 These taxes can add significantly to the cost of that house.

 Property taxes vary widely by state and county.
-According to the most recently released census data, residents of New Jersey paid, on average, $4,437 in property taxes in 2018 on a home worth $184,700.
-Hawaii homeowners paid $501 in median real estate taxes for the same home value.
-The national median average stood at $2,197.
+According to data from Zillow, New Jersey residents paid, on average, $10,745 in property taxes in 2021 on a home worth $444,000.
+Hawaii homeowners would pay $1,243 in median real estate taxes for the same home value.
+The national median average stood at $2,471.

 Many homeowners take out an escrow account with their mortgage lenders to cover their property tax payments.
 Under such an arrangement, lenders pay homeowners' property taxes.
 Homeowners cover this by paying more each month when they write out their mortgage loan payments.

 That means if you have to pay $3,000 each year in property taxes that your monthly mortgage payment will include an additional escrow payment of $250 to cover them.

 In considering property taxes, it is best to remember that the 2017 Tax Cuts and Jobs Act put a $10,000 cap on the State and Local Taxes (SALT) deduction for federal taxes.
 Property taxes are part of that equation, along with income and sales taxes.

 If you take out a mortgage to finance your home, you will also have to pay for a homeowner's insurance policy.
 No mortgage lender will lend you money without one.

 It is a good idea to have homeowner's insurance regardless.
 These policies can provide you with financial protection should your home be damaged or destroyed.
 It will also protect you financially from cases of theft or robbery.

 However, homeowner's insurance also adds to the bottom-line costs of owning a home.